andres-quintela/manette/scripts/README.md

 * ``` -d ``` : Folder where to save the agents.
 * ``` -t ``` : Time (seconds) between each checkpoint save.
 Default = 1800 (30 min).

+## Save checkpoints
+The ```checkpoints.py``` script saves all the checkpoints (the network weights) automatically during the training.
+You don't have to run it, it is automatically called by ```batchTrain.py```.
+It is useful for the other scripts and to generate tests and gifs at different times of the training.

+In the agent's folder, a new ```checkpoints_saved``` folder will be created, containing a folder for each checkpoint.

 ## Resume training

 The ```resumeTraining.py``` script allows you to resume the training from the last checkpoint.
 Run : ```python3 script/resumeTraining.py -df logs/test_pong/``` to resume the ```test_pong``` agent.
 Before running the script, you can change the options in the ```args.json``` file, if you want to change the maximum of global steps or the learning rate or something in the exploration policy.

+The advantage of this script is that it launches again ```checkpoints.py``` automatically : it's useful if you don't want to loose a checkpoint.
+Also, you don't have to type again all your training options in the command line.

 ## Test All
 The ```testAll.py``` script allows you to test multiple agents.
 Run ```python3 script/testAll.py -f logs/ -tc 50``` to test all the agents stored in the ```logs/``` folder, 50 times each.

 **Advice** : use ```nohup python3 script/testAll.py -f logs/ -tc 50 &> test.out``` so that the tests results are written in the ```test.out``` file.

-## Save checkpoints
-The ```checkpoints.py``` script saves all the checkpoints (the network weights) automatically during the training.
-You don't have to run it, it is automatically called by ```batchTrain.py```.
-It is useful for the other scripts and to generate tests and gifs at different times of the training.

-In the agent's folder, a new ```checkpoints_saved``` folder will be created, containing a folder for each checkpoint.

 ## Generate gifs
 The ```genGifs.py``` script allows you to generate gifs for multiple agents and to use the checkpoint you want.